akuny/foozle/README.md

 npm start
 ```

-The app is build and bundled on startup.
+The app is built and bundled on startup.

 ## Structure